qbead/qbeadWebsite/content/book/stepcounter.md

 Here we will see how to put these features together to make our own custom step counter.
 :::

 To start, plug the SpinWheel into your computer and open up an "empty" sketch in the Arduino software.
-If you need help remembering how to do this, you can get a recap of how to connect your SpinWheel to your computer in our [Quick Start Guide](/quickstart).
+If you need help remembering how to do this, you can get a recap of how to connect your SpinWheel to your computer in our [Initial Setup Guide](/quickstart).

 ## From an Empty Sketch